Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory

 \section{Introduction}

-Modern scientific endeavors require a host of skills including mathematical derivation, numerical computation, computer simulation, experiment design and execution, and data collection and analysis.
-We present an advanced laboratory project that encompasses these skills authentically in the context of a topic most students find intrinsically interesting:\ particle accelerators -- specifically, the magnet configurations used to guide particle beams.
-This project can be scaled to fit the learning objectives of intermediate or advanced laboratory courses and focused to match the desired skill development for an individual student.
+The advanced laboratory project described in this article uses accelerator magnets as the motivation -- the ``hook" -- but the learning goals of the project are mathematical derivation, numerical computation, visualization via simulation, experiment design and execution, and data collection and analysis.
+This project can be scaled to fit the learning objectives of intermediate or advanced laboratory courses and can be modified to match the desired skill development for an individual student.
 Requiring, at minimum, only a handful of magnets, 3D-printed magnet holders, a few raw materials typically found around the home, a smartphone, and some ingenuity, this project can be completed at low cost and can be conducted in-person or remotely.

-In this article, we examine simplified models of accelerator magnet configurations.
-In the experiment, we scale down the accelerator magnets by using permanent magnets; in the analytical model we use ideal dipoles.
-Using the magnetic field sensors inside a smartphone, commercially available NdFeB magnets, and 3D-printed magnet holders and phone supports, we measured the field from six different magnet configurations or orientations and compared the experimental results to the theoretical predictions.
-We considered the $r$-dependence of the field in each case and the value for the magnetic moment $m$.
-Finally, using Magpylib, an open-source Python library, we simulated the same permanent magnet configurations and made similar comparisons between simulation and theory.
-Fig.~\ref{fig:overview} visually integrates many of the facets of the project we describe in this article.